IPVanish Review: Quick Expert Summary

 I’m a big fan of VIPRE’s web protection tool.
 In my tests, it prevented me from accessing all of the fake malware sites I tried to visit — this really put my mind at ease, as I knew anyone in my household could browse the web without accidentally landing on a malicious domain.

 Overall, VIPRE is a good antivirus for someone looking for strong malware protection and really good privacy tools.
-It’s feature-rich, has an intuitive dashboard, and is a great free bonus that is included in IPVanish’s yearly plan.
+It’s feature-rich, has an intuitive dashboard, and is a great free bonus that is included in IPVanish’s long-term plans.

 IPVanish is a no-logs VPN.
 Its privacy policy clearly says IPVanish doesn’t log your IP address, what sites you visit, or what files you download.
 IPVanish only records your email address (to communicate with you) and payment method (for processing payments and refunds).
 I really like that IPVanish’s privacy policy is well-formatted, not full of complicated legal terms, and easy to understand.